London Borough of Hackney: Transport

-Hackney has only one London Underground station, on the fringe of the borough.
-Manor House on the Piccadilly Line is located on its extreme north-western fringe on the boundary with Haringey.

-However, three London Overground lines serve Hackney: the North London Line crosses from west to east while the East London Line runs from Highbury & Islington and passes through Dalston Junction and on south through Haggerston, Hoxton, Shoreditch towards destinations south of the River Thames, including Clapham Junction, Crystal Palace, Croydon, and New Cross.
+Three London Overground lines serve Hackney: the North London Line crosses from west to east while the East London Line runs from Highbury & Islington and passes through Dalston Junction and on south through Haggerston, Hoxton, Shoreditch towards destinations south of the River Thames, including Clapham Junction, Crystal Palace, Croydon, and New Cross.
 Local services on the Lea Valley Lines passed into London Overground on 31 May 2015.
 Trains originate at London Liverpool Street and head towards either Enfield Town (via Bush Hill Park), Cheshunt (via Turkey Street) or Chingford (via Clapton).

-It is proposed that Crossrail 2 will provide Hackney a new station at Dalston with the potential of the future ‘eastern branch’ with stops at Hackney Central and Hackney Wick.
+It is proposed that Crossrail 2 will provide Hackney a new station at Dalston with the potential of the future 'eastern branch' with stops at Hackney Central and Hackney Wick.